Restaurant Report Card: 12 violations at a Colorado Springs Japanese restaurant

 This is why Yakitori on Austin Bluffs fails our Restaurant Report Card.

-FOX21 reached out to the manager who says the restaurant worked hard to correct the violations and once we see an all clear from the health department, we would love to go inside the kitchen and give Yakitori some Restaurant Report Card redemption.
+FOX21 reached out to the manager, who said the restaurant worked hard to correct the violations.
+Once we see an all-clear from the health department, we would love to go inside the kitchen and give Yakitori some Restaurant Report Card redemption.

-But for the past year and a half, FOX21 has shown you dozens of restaurants that have spick and span health histories.
-Now we want to give you a recap the previous passes in El Paso County that are still killing the cleanliness game.
+For the past year and a half, FOX21 has shown you dozens of restaurants that have spick-and-span health histories.
+Now, we want to give you a recap of the previous passes in El Paso County that are still killing the cleanliness game.

-Arharn Thai’s health history holding strong with it’s last five inspections given excellent ratings.
+Arharn Thai‘s health history is holding strong, with its last five inspections given excellent ratings.

 As far as the health department’s database goes back, which is about three years, The Public House shows no violations whatsoever.

-Good Karma Cafe keeping the positive vibes with not a single violation under current ownership.
+Good Karma Cafe is keeping the positive vibes with not a single violation under current ownership.

-No violations in its past six inspections at L & L Hawaiian Barbecue.
+L&L Hawaiian Barbecue has had no violations in its past six inspections.